-If it’s durability you’re after, Renault offer loading vans with smaller engines , making them more fuel efficient and cheaper to insure – although they can carry less weight as a result.
+If it’s durability you’re after, Renault offer loading vans with smaller engines , making them more fuel efficient – although they can carry less weight as a result.

 If you need maximum performance and maximum weight, Vauxhall have a range of vans that come with pre-installed security features to help keep the costs and risks down.

 There are other factors that insurers take into consideration before offering you a van insurance quote:

 - Age – Younger drivers or those with little-to-no driving history pay higher premiums on their insurance as they are more likely to be involved in a claim.

 - Location – Van insurance quotes can also be affected by where you live.
 A van in a built-up city will be more expensive to insure than one in a remote village.
 Not only that, but if you live in a high-crime area, insurers may increase your insurance premiums.

 - Claim history – If you’ve made several claims on any vehicle-related policy you may be deemed a high claims risk, meaning more expensive quotes.

 - Security – As stated above, fitted security features can lower your insurance costs.

 When it comes to finding cheaper van insurance, research is key.
 Before purchasing a van, consider all the factors, from the size of its engine to its mileage.
 If you have a specific model in mind, look online.

 You’ll also need to consider what you’ll be using the van for, as this affects the type of cover you need.
 If you are solely using your van for private use – family trips, shopping, hobby equipment – your insurance may be cheaper than if you use it to travel to work.